-In this article two incredible good SUV Winter Tires will battle in order to find out which one is the best.
+In this article, two incredible good SUV Winter Tires will battle to find out which one is the best.
 They are the Bridgestone Blizzak WS80 and General Altimax Arctic Winter.

 Table of Contents

 - 3 Blizzak WS80 vs Altimax Arctic in the snow

 - 4 Blizzak ws80 vs General altimax arctic on icy roads